 The proudest moment in the season so far, there were many positives to take away from this match.
 Firstly, it was rematch to a previous meeting with The Nerazzurri where we lost 4-1.
 At that time early in the season the tactic was far from fluid and the players were still learning how to work together.
 The score of 6-1, with both Pogba and Sanchez getting hat tricks, showcased just how deadly the Flo Pass Tactic can be once the players are fully familiar with the tactic, even against top teams like Inter.
 Also somewhat of a revelation has been playing Sanchez as a mezzala this season.
 Sanchez is much deadlier when allowed to range forward from deep and exploit the half-space to the right of my WTM.
 In this, his excellent off the ball, allows him to time his runs perfectly, picking up passes from the WTM.
 Pogba also showcased the offensive side of the WTM role as he bagged the goal in the video which came at the end of an elegant two pass move started by my ball-playing worderkid centreback Maresic.
 As you can see this the reason I tend to put my WTMs on Attack duty.

 So this is how my interpretation of Flo Pass tactic looks.
 All the team instructions and roles can be seen above in case you are curious recreate this style of Route One football in your safe.
 When defending a lead or against a particularly strong opponent I usually drop the two wingbacks into the fullback positions and switch to cautious mentality.
 Also do not pay any attention to all the red in the tactic.
-Even though the game likes to insist that some players like Pogba or Sanchez (as Mezzala) are not suitable for those roles, I let their attributes and performance be the judge of that.
-I find Pogba is a great substitute Wide Target Man, when Lukaku is unavailable, because he has all the key attributes for the role and not because of a little green circle on tactics screen.
+The game likes to insist that some players like Pogba or Sanchez (as Mezzala) are not suitable for those roles.
+I let their attributes and performance be the judge of that.
+I find Pogba is a great substitute Wide Target Man, when Lukaku is unavailable.
+He has all the key attributes for the role and a little green circle on tactics screen s matter.

 In the game, there are several other outstanding players that can be molded into the ideal WTM.
 Players such as Mario Manzdukic, Diego Costa, Edin Dzeko and Maxi Gomez.
 How will you unlock their full potential?
 Drop comments below and on our social media to let us know how Wide Target Men worked in your saves.